Boulevard Utara Summarecon Mall LRT station

-Boulevard Utara Station (also known as Kelapa Gading Station) is a light rail station of the Jakarta LRT Line A. The station is located at East Kelapa Gading, Kelapa Gading, North Jakarta.
+Boulevard Utara Station (or Boulevard Utara Summarecon Mall Station, with Summarecon granted for naming rights) is a light rail station of the Jakarta LRT Line A. The station is located at East Kelapa Gading, Kelapa Gading, North Jakarta.

 The station is one of the six stations of the first phase of Jakarta LRT Line A which opened on 1 December 2019.
 The station is also connected with Mal Kelapa Gading (MKG) where MKG also provides park and ride facilities for LRT passengers.